AlmightyCrickityCrick/CS/src/main/resources/Raport_lab4.md

 &ensp;&ensp;&ensp; A digital signature is an electronic, encrypted, stamp of authentication on digital information such as email messages, macros, or electronic documents.
 A signature confirms that the information originated from the signer and has not been altered.

 &ensp;&ensp;&ensp; In order to create digital signatures, the initial message or text needs to be hashed to get the digest.
 After that, the digest is to be encrypted using a public key encryption cipher with the private key of the user.
-Having this, the obtained digital signature can be decrypted with the public key and the hash can be compared with an additional hash computed from the received plaintext message to check the integrity of it.
+Having this, the obtained digital signature can be decrypted with the public key and the services.hashing_service can be compared with an additional services.hashing_service computed from the received plaintext message to check the integrity of it.

 ## Objectives: